 More than 4 million people in Germany suffer from a rare disease.
 It is estimated that about 8000 distinct rare diseases affect the population worldwide.
 Rare diseases are so numerous that as a whole they are as frequent as a widespread disease.
 Nonetheless, rare diseases are barely perceptible from an epidemiological perspective.

-Only few rare diseases can be specifically coded with ICD-10, in other words, they have an own code.
-Most of them are classified as "inclusions" of an unspecific ICD-10 code.
+Only few rare diseases can be specifically coded with ICD-10-GM, in other words, they have an own code.
+Most of them are classified as "inclusions" of an unspecific ICD-10-GM code.
 Therefore a large number of rare diseases can no longer be identified by means of the ICD-10 code.
-Moreover, many rare diseases are still not listed in the Alphabetical Index of ICD-10.

 In order to make rare diseases visible in epidemiology, they must be coded as specifically and precisely as possible.